adetoro1989/Event_Project/README.md

   - Tweak the speakers section into divs to carry their pictures and names: Done
 - **Event Registration Form**:
   - Create a form for event registration: Done (Up for Review)
+- **Speakers Section**:
+    - Combine all the Speakers DIVs and change them to inline-block: Up for Review
 - **Future Integrations**:
   - Explore how to integrate JavaScript and other forms of interactivity.